SoftUni-Internal/interactive-content/EN/04-Table-Relations/01-Database-Design.md

 This process is complex, and you should always pay attention to defining them **correctly**.

-The first thing to realize is that the entities are nothing more than a real-world **object**.
+The first thing to realize is that the entities are nothing more than real-world **objects**.

 Your job is to **find** these objects and define their **characteristics** in the given context.

-We usually receive specifications for our software, in which we can find the information we needed, for the process of defining the entities.
+We usually receive specifications for our software, in which we can find the information we needed for the process of defining the entities.

 **Most often, the nouns in the given specification are our entities.**